mvcds/my-library/summaries/never-split-the-difference/10 - Find the black swan/21 - Unguarded moments.md

-Observing unguarded moments like before/after meetings or people "breaking rank" or at unustructured encounters or interruptions or odd exchanges or **anything that interrupts the flow**.
+Observing unguarded moments like before/after meetings or people "breaking rank" or at unstructured encounters or interruptions or odd exchanges or **anything that interrupts the flow**.

 In general, how verbal and non-verbal play on those moments.